ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tuya/README.md

 Beside devices usable with the Smart Live App the use of the Jinvoo Smart App, Xenon Smart app, eFamilyCloud, io.e (Luminea or such) app should also be possible.
 Please report back if successfull.
 <img src="https://raw.githubusercontent.com/Apollon77/ioBroker.tuya/master/admin/warning.png" width="50" height="50"> **The Adapter only works with Tuya and compatible apps as long as their version is <3.14 (!!)**

-The adapter is proofed to work very well with all devices that are "always in wifi".
-Devices that only come online when there is an event, send their data and go offline again are not supported.
-This means that **battery powered devices usually DO NOT work!**
+The adapter locally connects to all devices that are "always in wifi".
+Devices that only come online when there is an event, send their data and go offline again (mostly **battery powered devices**) are only supported usign the Tuya IoT Platform MQTT connection.

-One adapter instance can handle all devices in one network that routes UDP packages.
+One adapter instance can locally discover and connect to all devices in a network that routes UDP packages!
+For Docker environments this requires additional actions and potentially Macvlan or similar!

 ## Disclaimer
 **All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
 This personal project is maintained in spare time and has no business goal.**
 **TUYA is a trademark of Tuya Global Inc.**

+## Functionality: Local-only vs Cloud Supported Features

+This adapter can, if wanted, mostly work without the Tuya Cloud.

+If this is wanted a one time synchronization with the Tuya Cloud App Account is needed as soon as new devices are added.
+This can be done be entering the cloud credentials in the adapter config and clock the "synchronize one time" button.
+It is not needed to store the cloud credentials!

+**Note: When the App Sync is done it might be that the Tuya Mobile app informs about a login from an Android device into the Tuya Account.
+This is from the Adapter!**

+The adapter then will listen for local UDP messages to find the local IPs of the devices and establish a local connection.
+This is only possible when the Tuya App is NOT open on any device because most devices only allow one local connection.

+If you decide to store your Tuya App Login Credentials (Smart Life App or Tuya Smart App) in the adapter configuration then the devices are updated with each adapter start automatically.
+Additionally the states of devices that are not connected locally can be polled and controlled via the Tuya Cloud.

+To support real time updates of devices that are not connected locally, and also e.g. battery based devices, you can additionally register yourself an Account on the Tuya IoT Platform and Link your App Account and use a Cloud-MQTT connection.
+To register yourself an Account on the Tuya IoT Platform please follow the instructions on [Tuya IoT Platform](https://developer.tuya.com/en/docs/iot/Platform_Configuration_smarthome?id=Kamcgamwoevrx).
+**Note: The IoT Platform Account is only active for some time and needs to be extended monthly afterwards!**

+With this featureset you can choose between all available options and work with or (beside the one time syncs) without the Tuya Cloud systems.
+You decide.

+The "former" App-Proxy-Sync is still available in the Adapter Config but not recommended anymore.
+It is much easier to do the new One Time Cloud Sync.

+### If UDP discovery do not work
+If the devices are not correctly detected via their UDP packages you can set the IP manually by editing the device object. see https://github.com/Apollon77/ioBroker.tuya/issues/221#issuecomment-702392636

+### Note for Battery powered devices
+As already told above Battery powered devices are not supported by this adapter when using only local connections!
+The reason is that they are not online all the time to save power.
+Whenever they get a signal, they go online, send the update to the the Tuya cloud servers and go offline again.
+They do not emit any UDP packages or are online long enough so that the adapter could connect to them.

+By using the Tuya App Cloud feature data can be polled, but this might be still not enough for door/window/presence detectors.
+They should work only with the Tuya IoT Platform MQTT connection.

-## Compatible Mobile Apps and versions
+## Proxy-Sync (Fallback): Compatible Mobile Apps and versions
 The currently versions of the Tuya Smart and also Smartlife App are **no longer compatible** with the way the adapter works because Tuya encrypted all traffic that the adapter could sniff.
 For now still some older versions of the Apps work ...

 * Smartlife App <3.14, best 3.12.6!!
 * Tuya Smart App <3.14, best 3.12.x
 * STL Smart Home App 1.1.1 (last dated Sept 2019)
 * Ucomen Home App (??)

-## Important note
-If the devices are not correctly detected via their UDP packages you can set the IP manually by editing the device object. see https://github.com/Apollon77/ioBroker.tuya/issues/221#issuecomment-702392636

-## How the adapter works

-### Basic functionality

-The adapter monitors the local network for UDP packets of Tuya (old firmware, so unencrypted only) devices.
-It is needed that the ioBroker host where the adapter runs on is placed in the same network segment as the devices and UDP multicasting needs to be supported by the router!

-All detected devices are added to the adapter and as basis functionality the adapter requests data in the defined polling interval.
-Without a sync with the respective mobile app (see below) NO further functionality like real time updates or controlling is possible.

-Newer encrypted devices will NOT show up before you do a device sync (see next ...)

-### Advanced functionality after device sync

-To get the full functionality of the adapter and also support devices with the new encrypted Firmware an encryption key needs to be known by the adapter.

-The easiest way to receive this encryption key is to get them from the used mobile app.
-To do this the adapter provides a proxy to catch the communication of the app with the tuya servers and grab the needed information.

 **Important Note for iOS Users:** The Proxy approach described here is not working anymore.
 As soon as you have Smart Life App version 3.10 or higher the communication from App is no longer visible to the proxy.
 But it still works with all Android App versions, so the best approach is an Androis Emulator as roughly described at https://forum.iobroker.net/topic/23431/aufruf-tuya-adapter-tests-verschl%C3%BCsselte-ger%C3%A4te/19